informalsystems/tendermint-rs/docs/spec/lightclient/detection/ibc-detection.md

 > Rough outline of what the component is doing and why.
 2-3 paragraphs

+## What you need to know about IBC

+- A blockchain runs a **handler** that passively collect information about other blockchains.
+It can be thought of a state machine that takes input events.

+    - the state includes a lightstore (what is the ibc name for that?)

+- The active components are called **relayer**.

+- a relayer contains light clients to two blockchains

+- relayer send headers to
+  the handler

+- the handler takes a header and puts it in its lightstore.
+It should do so in a "secure" way.

+    - Right now if it receives a header, it checks its height is larger than all heights it knows it verifies it in "one step" with `ValidandVerified`.
+It does the trusting period check and the +1/3 check.
+If it verifies a header it adds it to its lightstore, if it does not pass verification it drops it.

+    - this might change.

+- the handler can call a misbehavior function to flag a situation and stop the protocol.

+- To do so, the relayer should provide the handler with "evidence" that there was a fork.
+This is one of the challenges addressed in this specification.

+- The relayer can read what the handler knows.
+Thus the relayer can feed the handler precisely the information it needs.
+What this information is is part of this specification

+- Fork detection at a relayer.
+Let's assume there is a fork at chain A:

+    1. as the relayer contains a light client for A, it also includes a fork detector.

+	2. the relayer may also detect a fork by observing that the A-handler (on chain B) is on a different branch than the relayer

+- in both detection scenarios, the relayer should submit evidence to a full node of chain A where there is a fork

+- in the scenario 2., the relayer must feed the A-handler (on chain B) proof of a fork on A so that chain B can react accordingly

+- there are potentially many relayers, some correct some faulty

+- a handler cannot trust information by relayer, but must verify

+- we would like to assume that every now and then (smaller than the trusting period) a correct relayer checks whether handler is on a different branch than the relayer, in order to start the points above.

+- this might not be enough, if the correct relayer is also fooled to be on a branch.
+So we need a correct relayer that in the case of a fork sits on a different branch to checker a handler that sits on another branch in order to detect a fork.

+- just checking the state of the handler is not enough: both, the handler and the relayer may have incomplete light stores, that do not necessarily intersect in the crucial heights.
+If a relayer cannot verify a header a handler has locally, it might need to do bisection for that height.

+## The interconnectedness of things

 In the broader discussion of so-called "fork accountability" there are several subproblems